mykealw/fs-journal/quizzes/week06.md

 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->
 ```
+The responsibility of Services hasn't changed.
+It is to manipulate the data.
+Still cooks in the kitchen.
 ```
 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->